vandemataram15aug1947/SVPWM_Implementation_for_Three_Phase_Two_Level_Inverter/README.md

-# SVPWM_Implementation_for_Three_Phase_Two_Level_Inverter

-# 🔲 Space Vector Pulse Width Modulation (SVPWM)
+# SVPWM Implementation for Three-Phase Two-Level Inverter

-## 📘 Introduction
+## Introduction

-Space Vector Pulse Width Modulation (SVPWM) is an advanced PWM technique used to control three-phase inverters more efficiently than traditional sinusoidal PWM.
-By treating the inverter as a single unit, SVPWM synthesizes the desired output voltage vector through a combination of switching states.
-This approach improves DC bus utilization, reduces total harmonic distortion (THD), and enhances overall system efficiency.
+Space Vector Pulse Width Modulation (SVPWM) is an advanced PWM technique widely used to control three-phase voltage source inverters.
+Unlike traditional sinusoidal PWM, SVPWM treats the inverter as a single unit and manipulates the output voltage vector directly in the two-dimensional α-β stationary reference frame.

+**Key benefits of SVPWM:**

+- Improved DC bus voltage utilization
+- Reduced total harmonic distortion (THD)
+- Enhanced inverter efficiency and output waveform quality

+This technique is commonly employed in motor drives, renewable energy systems, and various power electronics applications.

 ---

+## SVPWM Principle

+SVPWM represents the inverter output voltage as a space vector in the α-β plane, synthesized by switching between the nearest active voltage vectors and zero vectors within each PWM cycle.

+- The α-β plane is divided into six 60° sectors.
+- The reference voltage vector is synthesized by time-weighted switching of two adjacent active vectors and one or two zero vectors.
+- PWM duty cycles for phases A, B, and C are calculated based on these dwell times.

 ## 🧠 Theory